 2) who is in your target population

-For example, getting an extra $1000 will definitely make me happier over a 30-day period compared to getting an extra $0 keeping all else constant.
-But an extra $1000 will not necessarily make me happier over my entire lifetime compared to the extra $0 situation.
+For example, getting an extra $1000 will make me happier over a 30-day period compared to getting an extra $0 and keeping everything else constant.
+But an extra $1000 will not necessarily make me happier over my lifetime compared to the $0 situation.
 To further complicate the issue, if my baseline annual income is $20,000, then the extra $1000 will make me extremely happy over a 30-day period compared to getting no extra money; however, if my baseline annual income is $2 million, then getting the extra $1000 will not result in any noticeable difference in my happiness as compared to not getting any extra money.
 Usually, in quantitative social science studies, researchers target the Average Causal Effect which may not be relevant to you in case you are not close to the average person (the average person is a statistically-found-mythological-creature, albeit useful for policy evaluation purposes).

-Sometimes I hear people say “Western countries became richer over the last 70 years but happiness did not increase similarly within the same period.
+Sometimes I hear people say, “Western countries became richer over the last 70 years, but happiness did not increase similarly within the same period.
 And so, money doesn’t buy happiness/change in income is not a good predictor of change in happiness.”
 Even if their data and conclusion are correct, the method applied to reach the conclusion is wrong.

 Why?
 Because over the last 70 years, many other things have changed in the western world: family composition, moral values, taste for food and music, economy, geography, demographic characteristics, etc. All these factors may have affected happiness.
 The question we have to ask is: what would have happened to the happiness of the average Westerner had everything else remained the same over the last 70 years except they became richer?

 Do share your thoughts on the topic.
-Tell me the outcome of your thought experiment!
+Tell me the outcome of your thought experiments!
 And in case you would like to read more on how to explore cause-and-effect relationships, feel free to visit my previous posts: